MANY GLACIER CAMPGROUND

 Bathrooms were clean, showers were but a short walk, and there is a modest restaurant and camp store next to the campground; we see why the campground is so tough to reserve and why people line up to get one of the first-come, first-serve sites every morning.
 On the morning that we hiked the Highline Trail, we left the campground at 6:00 AM and there was a line of at least 25 cars.

-Most of the campsites we noticed had good tree cover and reasonable privacy although a few were definitely smaller than others and/or placed in very close proximity to each other – particularly some on the inner loops.
-My parents stayed in site 43, which was right next to one of the bathrooms – I mean right next to it.
+Most of the campsites we noticed had good tree cover and reasonable privacy although a few were definitely smaller than others and/or placed in very close proximity to each other – particularly some of the inner loops.
+My parents stayed in a nearby site, which was right next to one of the bathrooms – I mean right next to it.
 The outdoor bathroom light was on 24/7 and had consistent traffic.
 It did not feel very private but fortunately for them, they spoke with the Campground Host and they were kind enough to move them to a different site after one day.

 Our view from the campsite, particularly looking south where you had an unimpeded view of Grinnell Point, was awesome.
 That being said, I imagine that many of the sites had excellent views of some sort, whether it be of the mountains or Swiftcurrent Creek.